ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 Ping a local host through an interface that has no route through it provided -I is also used.

-| -L | Suppress loopback of multicast packets. if destination is a multicast address.
+| -L Loopback of multicast packets is supressed if destination is a multicast address.

 | -p pattern

-For example, -p ff will cause the sent packet to be filled with all ones.
+For example: -p ff will cause the sent packet to be filled with all ones.

 Multiple TOS bits should not be set simultaneously.

-Possible settings for special Precedence range from priority (0x20) to net control (0xe0).
+Precedence range from priority | 0x20 | to | net control | 0xE0 |

 RFC2474, these fields has been redefined as